 Language shapes the way we perceive risk and undertake our work with children and families (including the person who has or is sexually abusing a child).

-Throughout this kit, language which honours the experiences of children and families is used and holds the alleged abuser or offender accountable for their abuse, while recognising this person as part of the family system we are working with.
-Terms that are most likely to be understood by the children, families and communities practitioner work with have also been used.
-Key terms used throughout the kit are explained in this section.
+Throughout this kit, language which honours the experiences of children and families is used and holds the alleged abuser accountable for their abuse, while recognising this person as part of the family system we are working with.
+Terms that are most likely to be understood by the children, families and communities that practitioners work with have also been used.
+Key terms used throughout the practice kit are explained in this section.

 The possibility that children have been sexually abused brings up strong feelings for most people.
 The kit deliberately uses common language that explicitly and graphically names difficult topics such as types of child sexual abuse, body parts and sexual activity.
 This should also occur in every day practice.

 Jargon and bureaucratic language can distance practitioners from the distress of the child’s experience of abuse.
 Practitioners may find it helpful to practise having difficult conversations using words that feel uncomfortable with colleagues before these discussions occur with children and families.

 Child sexual abuse occurs when an adult, or a more powerful child or adolescent (including a sibling) involves a child in sexual activity.
 This may involve physical contact between the abuser and child, or no physical contact between the abuser and the child.
 Sexual abuse can cause emotional and physical harm and have a range of negative consequences in childhood, adolescence and adulthood.

 The intended use of power and control, secrecy, and the distortion of adult-child and child-child relationships to coerce the child into sexual compliance are key factors in the sexual abuse of children.
 Behaviours that are sexually abusive to a child include:

 - sexually suggestive, obscene comments made in person, by telephone, or through social media to a child